CORE-GATECH-GROUP/serpent-tools/docs/develop/datamodel.rst

 Objects that store information from Serpent files should be separated from objects that read Serpent files.
-Much of this is inspired by :issue:`335`, and will help 1) reduce left-over code and methods related to reading files, and
+Much of this is inspired by :issue:`335`, and will help

+1. Reduce left-over code and methods related to reading files, and
-2) support integration with other file formats.
+2. Support integration with other file formats.

 Classes that store the file data will be designated as ``<X>File`` like ``ResultFile``, while classes that read file data will be designated as ``<X>Reader``, e.g. ``ResultReader``.